The Baal Shem Tov, or Besht — the founder of Chasidism —

 After the count, it's a custom to recite Ana B'khoach, a fantastic mystical prayer that you can print out, download, and/or listen to on neohasid.org.

 The biggest challenge of counting the omer is that it is one long mitsvah lasting 49 days.
-What that means is that if you go one whole night and day without counting, the halakhah is to no longer say the blessing.
+What that means is that if you go one whole night and day without counting, the halakhic practice is to no longer say the blessing.
 Making it all the way through seven weeks without missing a day is not easy for most of us!
-Hence, the proliferation of calendars, websites, and widgets for counting the omer.
-(Actually, this may be the first widget!)
+However, there's an opinion that you say the blessing for each day no matter whether or not you've set it up til then, and that each day is it's own mitsvah.
+The stricter custom is part of why calendars, websites, and widgets for counting the omer proliferate.
+(But neohasid's widget may have been the very first widget!)

 Many blessings, in every sense,